ml-henderson/ml-henderson.github.io/menu/contact.md

 permalink: /contact
 ---

 Questions?
-Contact me on [LinkedIn](https://www.linkedin.com/in/madeleine-henderson/).
+Contact me on [LinkedIn](https://www.linkedin.com/in/madeleine-henderson/) or by email at maddiehenderson12@gmail.com .